jrs-innovation-center/CODEcampAS/README.md

 * Introduce Concept
 * Demonstrate Concept to Students
-* Have students practice concept using exercises
+* Have students practice the Concept using exercises
 * Walk through the exercises with students

 ## TonicDev